School of Education

 The profession of teaching is a most noble one, touching lives far into the future.
-At Dickinson State University, we are excited to have been approved to offer graduate courses that can be used for continuing teacher education or transfer to other institutions.
+We are excited to have been approved to offer an online Master of Art in Teaching and campus based graduate courses that can be used for continuing teacher education or transfer to other institutions.

 Graduate Degree Option

 Our Graduate Studies courses include educational research, technology, educational foundations, curriculum development and design, and cultural diversity.
 These courses are accepted in transfer by many graduate programs at universities across the state and nation.

 For more information on the M.Ed. degree option, please see the flyer below.
 You will find descriptions of our graduate courses by clicking the “Graduate Courses” link below.